motioneye-project/motioneyeos/board/warp7/readme.txt

   cat /proc/partitions

-Buildroot prepares a bootable "emmc.img" image in the output/images/ directory, ready to be dumped into the eMMC.
+Buildroot prepares a bootable "sdcard.img" image in the output/images/ directory, ready to be dumped into the eMMC.
 Launch the following
 command:

-sudo dd if=output/images/emmc.img of=/dev/<your-emmc-device>
+sudo dd if=output/images/sdcard.img of=/dev/<your-emmc-device>

 *** WARNING!
 This will destroy all the eMMC content.
 Use it with care! ***